Time-Varying Bayesian Optimization Without a Metronome: Main Results

+We now analyze the regret of a TVBO algorithm under the assumptions and definitions introduced in Section~\ref{sec:main-assumptions}.
+As the cumulative regret of a TVBO algorithm is linear in the worst case when $R(n) \in \Theta(1)$~\cite{bogunovic2016time}, one can expect a similar result when $R(n) \in \omega(1)$.

 To be able to track the maximal argument of $f$ in the long run, a TVBO algorithm must prevent its dataset size from diverging.
-The TVBO literature proposes two policies: (i)~periodically reset the dataset~\cite{bogunovic2016time, brunzema2022event}, (ii)~delete observations on the fly based on a removal budget~\cite{bardou2024too}.
-The latest empirical evidence shows that the best policy is to remove observations on the fly~\cite{bardou2024too}.
-Therefore, in this section, we derive an upper asymptotic regret bound for any TVBO algorithm that adopts such a policy to ensure that its dataset size does not exceed a maximal size.
+As reported by Table~\ref{tab:sota}, the TVBO literature proposes two policies to achieve that:~(i)~reset the dataset periodically~\citep{bogunovic2016time} or after an event is triggered~\citep{brunzemaevent} and (ii)~delete observations on the fly based on a removal budget~\citep{bardou2024too}.
+Under the assumption that $k_T$ is an exponential kernel and $R(n) \in \Theta(1)$, \citet{bogunovic2016time} and~\citet{brunzemaevent} showed that the policy~(i) incurs a linear cumulative regret.
+As the latest empirical evidence suggests that the best policy is to remove observations on the fly~\citep{bardou2024too}, we derive an asymptotic regret bound for any TVBO algorithm that adopts policy~(ii) to make sure that its dataset size does not exceed a maximal size.